lifinance/contracts/docs/AllBridgeFacet.md

 Most of the methods accept a `ILiFiBridgeData _bridgeData` parameter.

 In the AllBridge contract call the fields `minAmount` and `sendingAssetId` are used for the transfer amount and the asset to be sent.
-Since the AllBridge bridge does not support native token briding (it's mainly a stablecoin bridge) the methods will failed if native assets is tried bridged.
+Since the AllBridge bridge does not support native token bridging (it's mainly a stablecoin bridge) the methods will fail if native assets are tried to be bridged.

 It's also used to emit events that we can later track and index in our subgraphs and provide data on how our contracts are being used. `BridgeData` and the events we can emit can be found [here](../src/Interfaces/ILiFi.sol).